Exposure to World War II and Its Labor Market Consequences over the Life Cycle: The Effect of Displacement across Cohorts

-Panel (c) shows that for men born in 1885, displacement increased the probability of employment exit in 1946 by 23.2 percentage points (relative to a post-treatment control mean of 19.3).
-The effect gradually declines for younger cohorts, to less than 1.7 percentage points for men born in 1905.
+For men born in 1885, displacement increased the probability of employment exit in 1946 by 23.2 pp (relative to a post-treatment control mean of 19.3\%).
+The effect gradually declines for more recent cohorts who were displaced at younger age, to less than 1.7 pp for men born in 1905.
 The immediate effects of displacement on employment are more stable with age for women.
-For older women born in 1885, displacement increased the probability of exiting the labor market by 16.6 percentage points in 1946.
+For older women born in 1885, displacement increased the probability of exiting the labor market by 16.6 pp in 1946.
 The effect size is substantial, given that only a third had not yet left the labor market by 1938.
 Thus, half of the women still ``at risk'' of exiting did so due to displacement.
-Displacement also had a much greater effect on younger women than on men: Among women born in 1905, 6.9 percentage points left employment permanently by 1946 as a result of displacement.
-We suspect that the displacement effect is larger for women than men because the former were generally less attached to the labor market.
+Displacement also had a much greater effect on younger women than on men: Among women born in 1905, 6.9 pp left employment permanently by 1946 as a result of displacement.
+Presumably, the displacement effect is larger for women than men because the former were on average less attached to the labor market at the time.